gitcoinco/grants-stack/packages/contracts/docs/MetaPtrProtocol.md

 ## Overview

-All the contracts in grants-round has metadata which cannot be stored on-chain and instead store a reference to theier metadata on-chain.
+All the contracts in grants-round has metadata which cannot be stored on-chain and instead store a reference to their metadata on-chain.
 This metadata could contain any information which would is not needed to run a program/round (such as round description / list of approved grants / etc)

 The contract stores a reference to this metadata in the following format: